-The draft layout plan provided within this scoping report considers technical constraints from a 'development viewpoint'.
-The environmental limitations of the site and aspects such as environmentally sensitive areas, roads, fencing and servitudes on site will be further investigated during the detailed EIA phase - refer to Figure J. The total surface area proposed for the layout includes the PV panel arrays (spaced to avoid shadowing), access and maintenance roads and associated infrastructure (buildings, power inverters, power line, battery energy storage system, on-site substation and switching station and perimeter fences).
-Limited features of environmental significance exist on site, however the sensitivities that do exist have to be avoided in the layout of the solar facility which will be further assessed during the EIA phase (refer to Figure J).

-Table 2.3 below provides detailed information regarding the layout for the proposed facility as per DFFE requirements.
+The layout plan provided within this draft EIA report will follow the limitations of the site and aspects such as environmentally sensitive areas, roads, fencing and servitudes on site will be considered - refer to Figure H to L. The total surface area proposed for the layout includes the PV panel arrays (spaced to avoid shadowing), access and maintenance roads and associated infrastructure (buildings, power inverters, battery energy storage system, on-site substation and perimeter fences).
+Limited features of environmental significance exist on site, with the main features of significance being the depression wetlands, watercourses as well as artificial (livestock) watering points.
+These features have been avoided in the layout of the solar facility with the exception of two (02) artificial (livestock) watering points which will be decommissioned and constructed over.
+A final layout plan is included as Figure M and Table 2.3 below provides detailed information regarding the layout for the proposed facility as per DFFE specifications.